rodekruis/IBF_TriggerModel_Flood/README.md

 # IBF_TriggerModel_Flood V1.1

-Latest version of Trigger Model methodology for floods, using global datasets.
+Initial version of Trigger Model methodology for floods, using global datasets.
 The objetive is to assess the predictability of historical floods impact (YES/NO)  recorded per district in a country, using global datasets.

 VERSION V1.1.1 : Using only global discharge input data (Glofas) and testing a set of fixed discharged thresholds per glofas virtual stations.

 VERSION V1.1.2 :  Using only global discharge input data (Glofas) but with simple decision tree to test which threshold migh be better to use.

-On the folder /scripts, two python scripts need to be run :
+## On the folder /scripts, two python scripts need to be run :

 V111_glofas_analysis.py :